Jessica-forwardedu/pxt-fwd-edu/gr4-bee-use.md

 ## Code Step 3
 Next ``|Download|`` button to download the code to your Project and to see the smart component simulators.

+## Activity 3: Use your Project @showdialog

+We are ready to use our Bee Counter.
+Follow the instructions at the top of the screen.
+When you are ready for more information click 'Tell me more!'